My Little Pony: Equestria Girls – Rainbow Rocks: Critical response

 My Little Pony: Equestria Girls – Rainbow Rocks was well received by critics and fans.
-Sherilyn Connelly for The Village Voice called Rainbow Rocks "far superior" to the first Equestria Girls movie and that while "the picture is continuity-heavy and not particularly accessible to newcomers", that the movie was "up there with the show at its most thoughtful".
-Sheri Linden of The Hollywood Reporter complimented the movie, saying "Though it's strictly for the faithful, the tween-friendly mix of cute and earnest has a forthright sharpness and is never cloying."
-Shane O'Hare of Geekscape gave the Blu-ray of the movie a score of 4 out of 5, praising the soundtrack stating "The show's composer, Daniel Ingram,...killed it.
+Sherilyn Connelly for The Village Voice called Rainbow Rocks "far superior" to the first Equestria Girls film and that while "the picture is continuity-heavy and not particularly accessible to newcomers", that the film was "up there with the show at its most thoughtful".
+Sheri Linden of The Hollywood Reporter complimented the film, saying "Though it's strictly for the faithful, the tween-friendly mix of cute and earnest has a forthright sharpness and is never cloying."
+Shane O'Hare of Geekscape gave the Blu-ray of the film a score of 4 out of 5, praising the soundtrack stating "The show's composer, Daniel Ingram,...killed it.
 10 all new original recordings from Daniel really stole the show."
-Ed Liu of Toon Zone, who gave the first movie a mixed review, also found this movie to be better.
-He wrote the movie "is almost as sweet and charming as the best episodes of the series, finding new and interesting ways to expand on the show's themes of friendship."
+Ed Liu of Toon Zone (now Anime Superhero), who gave the first film a mixed review, also found this film to be better.
+He wrote the film "is almost as sweet and charming as the best episodes of the series, finding new and interesting ways to expand on the show's themes of friendship."

-"Gerry O", 12-year-old movie critic for The Huffington Post's Kids First! called the movie "a combination of adventure with a crème of comedy and a sprinkle of excitement all rapped [sic] up in a friendship sandwich."
+"Gerry O", 12-year-old film critic for The Huffington Post's Kids First! called the film "a combination of adventure with a crème of comedy and a sprinkle of excitement all rapped [sic] up in a friendship sandwich."

-In 2017, IGN named the movie among the "Best Kids Movies Streaming on Netflix".
+In 2017, IGN named the film among the "Best Kids Movies Streaming on Netflix".